WordPress PWAs: Actually Worth It or Just More Google Hype?

 Quick Setup with SuperPWA

-1. Install SuperPWA from plugin repository
+1. Install SuperPWA from the plugin repository

 2. Settings > SuperPWA